RakhithJK/dbeaver-dbeaver-wiki/AI-Smart-Assistance.md

 ## Disable

-You can temporarily remove ChatGPT icon from the SQL Editor toolbar.
-Move on Preferences —> Editors —> AI (GPT chat) and uncheck  **Enable smart completion** option.
+You can temporarily remove the ChatGPT icon from the SQL Editor toolbar.
+Move on Preferences —> Editors —> AI (GPT chat) and uncheck the **Enable smart completion** option.
 You can always enable it again.

 You can permanently disable ChatGPT smart completion only in PRO versions.
 In this case, it cannot be enabled in Preferences.